payload-code/payload-csharp/README.md

 ### Updating an Object

-Updating an object is a simple call to the object method, `update`.
+Updating an object is a simple call to the `update` object method.

 ```csharp
 // Updating a customer's email